verrazzano/docs/content/en/docs/applications/kubernetes/create_kubernetes.md

 ---
 title: "Create a Kubernetes Deployment and Service"
 linkTitle: Kubernetes Deployment and Service
-description: "Learn how to create a Kubernetes Deployment and Service"
+description: "Use these instructions to create a Kubernetes deployment and service"
 weight: 1
 draft: false
 ---

-The following are the steps to deploy a sample application and create a service.

 1. Create a namespace for the example application and add labels identifying the namespace as managed by Verrazzano and enabled for Istio.
 {{< clipboard >}}